Sex toy cookie decorating tutorial with easy icing recipe: a date night DIY

 The finished products: sex toy cookies

-Let’s start with the cult classic that needs no introduction: the super powerful Hitachi Magic Wand.
+Let’s start with the cult classic that needs no introduction: the super-powerful

 The Tango is shown inside the We-Vibe Dusk sleeve.
 You can wear the sleeve internally and clench around to pull the bullet up against your clit or perineum.